zekusmaximus/SMAIRS/ARCHITECTURE.md

 ## Overview

 Single Manuscript AI Revision System (SMAIRS) is a Tauri-based desktop application that provides AI-powered manuscript analysis with a focus on opening optimization.
 The system processes a single manuscript to identify optimal opening scenes, detect spoilers, calculate edit burden, and generate submission-ready revisions.
+It includes advanced features for LLM integration, export management, search capabilities, and version control.

 ## System Architecture